 Looking for Pokémon is a lot of fun but it can also be quite frustrating once you’ve reached a certain level in Pokemon Go.
 The common Drowzee or Rattata does not tickle your fancy anymore and you don’t even care wasting a pokéball?
 And even fairly rare Pokémon promising exciting evolutions are already registered in your Pokédex?
 Then it seems like you have to put a bit more research into your search in order to find the very specific Pokémon you’re still missing.
 A good place to start are nests, where rare Pokémon spawn.
-We fill you in on the UK’s top 10 Pokémon nests.
+We fill you in on the top 10 Pokémon nests in the UK.

 Update: Pokémon Nests found by our readers: